+Stock Grants:

-Stock Grants: With respect to stock grants under the 2018 Plan that result in the issuance of shares that are either not restricted as to transferability or not subject to a substantial risk of forfeiture, the grantee must generally recognize ordinary income equal to the fair market value of shares received.
+With respect to stock grants under the 2018 Plan that result in the issuance of shares that are either not restricted as to transferability or not subject to a substantial risk of forfeiture, the grantee must generally recognize ordinary income equal to the fair market value of shares received.
 Thus, deferral of the time of issuance will generally result in the deferral of the time the grantee will be liable for income taxes with respect to such issuance.
 We generally will be entitled to a deduction in an amount equal to the ordinary income recognized by the grantee.

 With respect to stock grants involving the issuance of shares that are restricted as to transferability and subject to a substantial risk of forfeiture, the grantee must generally recognize ordinary income equal to the fair market value of the shares received at the first time the shares become transferable or are not subject to a substantial risk of forfeiture, whichever occurs earlier.
-A grantee may elect to be taxed at the time of receipt of shares, the grantee would not be entitled to any tax deduction, including as a capital loss, for the value of the shares on which he previously paid tax.
+A grantee may elect to be taxed at the time of receipt of shares rather than upon lapse of restrictions on transferability or substantial risk of forfeiture, but if the grantee subsequently forfeits such shares, the grantee would not be entitled to any tax deduction, including as a capital loss, for the value of the shares on which he previously paid tax.
 The grantee must file such election with the Internal Revenue Service within 30 days of the receipt of the shares.
 We generally will be entitled to a deduction in an amount equal to the ordinary income recognized by the grantee.

+Stock Units:

-Stock Units: The grantee recognizes no income until the issuance of the shares.
+The grantee recognizes no income until the issuance of the shares.
 At that time, the grantee must generally recognize ordinary income equal to the fair market value of the shares received.
 We generally will be entitled to a deduction in an amount equal to the ordinary income recognized by the grantee.